fabyr/ocpp-sharp/README.md

 - .NET 8

 ## Features
-- C# Classes for all messages of the OCPP-Protocol.
+- C# classes for all messages of the OCPP-Protocol.
 - Easy to set up server and event system for processing messages.

 ## What it isn't